karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 ## How to install this package in unity <a name="install"></a>

-Just import it and make sure that the JustSave folder, containing all the files from this package, is saved somewhere in your Asset-folder.
+Just import it and make sure that the JustSave folder, containing all the files from this package, is saved somewhere in your Asset folder.

 ## How to use the JustSaveManager <a name="use"></a>